veebch/cassette/README.md

   Now you need to [set up a YouTube API key](https://blog.hubspot.com/website/how-to-get-youtube-api-key) that will allow you to use their API and pull your subsciption count.
 That key needs to be placed in the `config.yaml` file.

+(If you want to access  private youtube data, use oauth 2)

   # Wiring

  The screen is connected to the Pi Zero as follows: